The Police Vehicle in Your Rearview Mirror

 - Reinstatement fee: $275

-- Fines: A mandatory fine of at least $1,000
+- Fines: mandatory minimum of at least $2,000 on refusal

-- Ignition interlock device: required to install an ignition interlock device
+- Ignition interlock device: required installation

-- Insurance: Significantly higher insurance rates
+- Insurance: significantly higher premiums

 - What should I do after being charged?

-Talk to a Toronto criminal lawyer now
+Talk to a Toronto Criminal Lawyer Now

-If you’ve been charged with refusing to provide a breath sample (Criminal Code s.
+If you've been charged with refusing to provide a breath sample (Criminal Code s.
 320.15(1)) anywhere in the GTA, timing matters.
 Speak with an experienced defence lawyer at Daniel Brown Law to understand your options and protect your record.
-Phone: 416-297-7200.
-Website: https://www.danielbrownlaw.ca/.
-Office: Downtown Toronto — serving Toronto, Peel, York, Durham, and across Ontario.
-This article is for general information only and is not legal advice.
-Every case turns on its own facts.